gabrielcostasilva/vue-amplify-auth-hello-world/README.md

 <img src="./pics/Navbar.png" />

-A final change was adding a `logout` button in the navbar.
+A final change was adding a `logout` link in the navbar.
 It does not return anything.
 It just shows a message in case of error.

 ## Dependencies

 In addition to Vue Router that is added when the project is created, we also need Amplify libraries (`aws-amplify`).

+This branch adds three new dependencies related to Bootstrap: bootstrap@4.6.0, jquery & popper.js.

 ## Project setup